Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Fit strategy and results

 \subsection{Results}

 The number of events observed in data in the signal region amounts to 8 and 2147 for same-sign and opposite-sign muons, respectively.
 A single fit to the Run 1 data is performed since the 2011 and 2012 templates are found to be compatible.
 The distributions of the invariant mass $m(\muon_N\jet)$ for same-sign and opposite-sign muon data are shown in \fig\ref{fig:sr_fits} with the fits for the $15\gevcc$ neutrino mass hypothesis superimposed.
-No significant excess of signal is observed in the data for this or any other mass hypothesis.
 Upper limits at 95\% confidence level on $\BR(N\to \muon \jet) \left| V_{\muon N}\right|^2$ are set for each heavy-neutrino mass hypothesis using the CLs method~\cite{Read:2002hq} with a one-sided profile likelihood ratio~\cite{Cowan:2010js} as test statistic.
 The upper limits as a function of heavy-neutrino mass are shown in \fig\ref{fig:unblinded_ulvsmass}.
 For the same-sign muons sample and neutrino mass in excess of $20\gevcc$, the measured limit is between 2 and 3.8 standard deviations above the expected limit.
 The worse limit obtained with respect to the expectation can be attributed to the four data candidates with $m(\muon\jet)$ between $20$ and $40\gevcc$.
 The value of the muon identification BDTs for three of the candidates are very close to the requirements, defined a priori with a blinded procedure, indicating that they are background-like and probably a QCD fluctuation.
 Each candidate has also a relatively large value for the missing transverse momentum in the event, which is not characteristic for the signal.
 Consequently, the excess at high mass is likely the result of an imperfectly modelled component of the background.
 For the opposite-sign muons samples, the expected limit is a factor 5 to 10 worse due to the irreducible background from Drell-Yan processes, in agreement with expectations.

 To set upper limits on the coupling, the results of \fig\ref{fig:unblinded_ulvsmass} are scaled by \mbox{$\BR(N\to\muon\jet)=0.51$}, computed as described in \sect\ref{sec:introduction} assuming $\left| V_{\electron N}\right|^2 = \left| V_{\tauon N}\right|^2 = 0$.
 For the $5\gevcc$ heavy-neutrino mass hypothesis, at the limit set, the heavy neutrino is expected to be long-lived with a lifetime of $3.8\ps$ and $1.1\ps$ for same- and opposite-sign muons in the final states, respectively.
 Since this search targets prompt heavy neutrinos, the acceptance is corrected accordingly.
 The constraints on the coupling as a function of mass for the opposite- and same-sign muons final state, with and without the acceptance correction factor applied, are illustrated in \fig\ref{fig:sum_limits}.